 Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
-In preparing the financial statement, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Boston Graduate School of Psychoanalysis, Inc.'s ability to continue as a going concern for one year after the date that the financial statement is issued.

-To the Board of Directors Boston Graduate School of Psychoanalysis, Inc.
+To the Board of Trustees Boston Graduate School of Psychoanalysis, Inc. Page two